ropensci/roweb3/content/blog/2023-02-16-runiverse-discovering/index.md

 Besides familiarizing yourself with what the package does, you may be interested in who is working on it, who else is using it, and if it is still actively developed.

-The "contributors" section shows a bar chart with the number of commits per week for the last year, and who the main contributors are.
+The "development and contributors" section shows a bar chart with the number of commits per week for the last year, and who the main contributors are.
 Finally the section "usage by other packages" shows other packages on r-universe depending on this package, grouped by owner.
 This gives you some indication on how active the project is, and who are involved.

 {{< figureforgallery src="package7.png" alt="Screenshot of recent development activity and users of a package." >}}